AddressStraganiarska 55/56 GdańskSee nearby area

 Lonely Planet review

 The no-nonsense apartments at this former thespians’ dorm are affordable and have simply equipped kitchens, making this a prime target for self-caterers.
-Bathrooms throughout are 21st-century conceptions but otherwise not much has changed here decor-wise since the mid-1990s.
+Bathrooms throughout are 21st-century conceptions, but otherwise not much has changed here decor-wise since the mid-1990s.
+The breakfast is a buffet affair.

-Our independent authors have visited Dom Aktora and selected this as one of our recommended apartments in Gdańsk.
+Our independent authors have visited Dom Aktora and selected this as one of our recommended accommodation in Gdańsk.

 Description provided by property